Some waste is just too large to fit in your household bins. Other waste doesn’t belong in any of your household bins such as:

-The weekend Greens Recycling Facility in Wangara accepts clean green waste from the public and creates mulch for resale to the public.
+The weekend Greens Recycling Facility in Wangara accepts clean green waste from the public and creates shredded greens for resale to the public.
 It is also a recycling collection point for a number of items such as batteries, bulk cardboard, polystyrene and scrap metal.

 The nearest waste disposal site in the City of Wanneroo is Tamala Park, located at 1700 Marmion Avenue (near Mindarie).

 Tamala Park operates a landfill, a free recyclable drop-off centre for items such as e-waste, household hazardous waste, and whitegoods, and a Reuse Shop.
 Asbestos is also accepted for disposal here.

 The site is run by Mindarie Regional Council.
 Further information on fees, current items accepted for disposal, and opening times can be found on the Tamala Park website.